Zion Williamson's Shoe Is a Reminder That College Basketball Needs Fixing

 "No sandwich" players don't come through college basketball that often.
 Kevin Durant was another one, at Texas, more than a decade ago.
 So when Williamson's left foot tore through his Nike shoe early in Wednesday's game, causing his knee to awkwardly buckle, basketball fans shuttered at the idea that an injured Williamson would have to miss this rivalry game, and maybe much more — especially as he's considered a top prize in the upcoming NBA draft lottery.

-Zion might be fine — he walked off the court on his own accord, and early reports indicate that the shoe explosion caused just a mild knee strain.
-But no matter how many games Williamson does or doesn’t miss, the incident served as an all-too useful reminder that one key part of basketball’s business model needs serious fixing.
+Williamson might be fine — he walked off the court on his own accord, and early reports indicate that the shoe explosion caused just a mild knee strain.
+But no matter how many games Williamson does or doesn't miss, the incident served as an all-too useful reminder that one key part of basketball's business model needs serious fixing.

 The Duke star was NBA-ready right out of high school.
 Williamson should have had the option to get drafted, and lock up a multi-million dollar NBA contract — not to mention lucrative shoe and other sponsorship deals — last June.
 But ever since the NBA instituted an age restriction in 2006, players have needed to be at least 19 (and one season removed from high school graduation) to be draft-eligible.
 Back then, the NBA was concerned that too many high school players unprepared for the pros were entering the league.
 So that means elite prospects like Williamson have essentially been funneled into college for a year, creating a class of "one-and-done" college sports stars who try to win an NCAA title before bolting school for the pros after freshman year.